-The barber resolved to be revenged on Leper, so when he was shaving Mess John, he tells him that Leper was the drunkenest fellow in the parish.
-So Mess, John warns him to the session; Leper comes and says, what do yo want with me, Sir,?
-'Come away Leper, says Mess John; I hear a bad report of you; Me, Sir, 1 am sure, they were not my riends that told you that .- Indeed, I no informed you are a drunkard.-I a drunkard, you have not a soberer man in your parish : Stop Sir, I will tell you 10w J lead my life-in the morning I ake a choppin of ale and a hit of bread. hat I call my morning ; for breakfast I generally take a herring and a choppin of ale, for I cannot sup brose like my ads; the herring makes me dry, so at eleven hours I take a pint, and sometimes bree choppins; at supper I take a bit of pread and cheese and a pint and so go to med.
-Mess John says, its extravagant Sir, its excessive drinking, 1 allow you the one half of it every day, for a quarter of a year.
-Says Leper, I'll try it, and come back and tell you.
-At the end of the quarter he draws out his account. and goes to Mess John, who was sitting with his elders in the Session-house, and says; Sir, I have a demand on you; on me, Sir; Yes, on you, Sir; Don't you remember von allowed me so much drink for a quarter of a year, and I want the money.
-'Am I to pay your reckoning, Sir?
-You allowed it, and if you won't pay it I'll take you before the Provost.
-Theielders'advised him to pay it or he would be affronted; so Leper got the money.
-When he was at the door, he pays.
-Sir, will you stand another quarter ; Get away, says Mess John, and don't trouble me.
-Leper says, I am sure you may, for I am always twopence to your DOMDY.
+The barber reolved to be revenged on Leper, so when he was shaving Mess John, he tells him that Leper was the drunkenest fellow in the parish.
+So Mess John warns him to the session; Leper comes and says, what do you want with me, Sir?
+Come away Leper, says Mess John, I hear a bad report of you; Me, Sir, I am sure they were not my friends that told you that.
+Indeed, I am informed you are a drunkard.-I a drunkard, you have not a soberer man in your parish: stop Sir, I will tell you how I lead my life-in the morning I take a choppin of ale and a bit of bread, that I call my morning; for breakfast I generally take a herring and a choppin of ale, for I cannot sup brose like my lads; the lierring makes me dry, so at eleven hours I take a pint, and sometimes three choppins; at supper I take a bit of bread and cheese and a pint, and so go to bed.
+Mess John says, its extravagant Sir, its excessive drinking, I allow you the one half of it for a quarter ofia year. - Says Leper, I'll try it, Sir, and come back and tell you.
+At the end of the quarter he draws out his account, and goes? to Mess John, who was sitting with his el ders in the Session-house, and says; Sir, I have a demand on you; On me, Sir; Yes, on you, Sir; Don't you remember you allowed me so much drink for a quarter of a year, and I want the money.
+Am I to pay your reckoning, Sir.
+You allowed it, and if you wont pay it I'll take you before the Provost.
+The elders advised him, to pay it or he would be affronted; so Leper got the money.
+When he was at the door, he says, Sir, will you stand another quarter; Get away, says Mess John, and don't trouble me.
+Leper says, I am sure you may, for I am always twopence to your penny.